 This time we stayed at the Pacific Cebu Resort.
 It was a nice family trip with our daughter who enjoyed the pool and the open area of the resort.

 As for me, I’ve always loved the white facade of the resort and the friendly staff.
-What was funny about this trip too was that I realised there are changes with the activities we had when it was just the two of us.
+What was funny about this trip too was that I realized there are changes with the activities we had when it was just the two of us.
 LOL.

 But going back, it was great way to spend our second wedding anniversary. 🙂

 Just recently one of my closest friends went home from Taiwan for a quick vacation.
 Of course, we couldn’t let pass the chance of spending time with her.